TopDeveloper29/UPrompt/Documentation/View.md

 # [Back](https://github.com/TopDeveloper29/UPrompt/blob/Post/README.md) | View
 In this section, you will learn about the different kinds and types of built-in elements you can use to create a user interface in the `View` node.
+> Note in all element you can put `Id` property if you don't provide one it will create one each time the view load so some thing could not work as expect like checkbox won't keep it checkstate.
 ## Section in the page:
 - [ViewItem](https://github.com/TopDeveloper29/UPrompt/blob/Post/Documentation/View.md#viewitem)
 	- [Spacer](https://github.com/TopDeveloper29/UPrompt/blob/Post/Documentation/View.md#spacer)